How to Visit Ani: the Ancient Armenian Capital City

 Stop for coffee at Raskolnikov overlooking the river.
 This cafe/restaurant is built in an old hamam.
 (Check out this this blog post on Turkish coffee, so you know what to order.)

 Have dinner at Kars Kazevi.
 We ordered the evelik (local green) and nettle soup which also had lentils and potatoes in.
 We then shared a plate of hangel which is squares of pasta served with a mound of yoghurt and caramelised onions on top.
 The meal is served with a plate of pickles and bread, and followed up with a cup of cay.
-(Take a look at this post on other Turkish vegetarian food to look out for on your Turkey adveture.)
+(Take a look at this post on other Turkish vegetarian food to look out for on your Turkey adventure.)
 This was a really warm and comforting meal to finish off a very cold day of exploring the ruins of Ani.

 Like it?
 Save it!